News

 Tea time 4 science

-You’re invited to take part in a unique citizen science experience that’s collecting uniform decomposition data across ecosystems worldwide, including at TERN research sites across Australia.
+You’re invited to take part in a unique citizen science experience that’s collecting uniform decomposition data across ecosystems worldwide, including at TERN ecosystem research sites across Australia.
 Grab a cuppa and read on…

 Decomposition is an important process for life on earth and global change as it produces the greenhouse gas carbon dioxide (CO2).
 Changes in the balance between soil carbon storage and release can significantly amplify or attenuate global warming.